snoozeweb/snooze/doc/06_AggregateRules.md

 throttle: 900 # 15 mins
 ```
 All three Records have the same fields `host` and `message`.

 Record A being the first one processed, it was correctly passed to the next Process plugin.
 The throttle period started from Record A timestamp.

 Record B was processed 10 minutes after Record A which was lower than the throttle period (15 mins), therefore Record B was not passed to the next Process plugin.

 Record C was processed 20 minutes after Record A which was greater than the throttle period, therefore Record C was correctly passed to the next Process plugin.
 The throttle period restarted from Record C timestamp.

-**Note**: On the web interface, it is possible to see how many times a Record was aggregated by checking the number on the very right in **Aggregates** tab:
+**Note**: On the web interface, it is possible to see how many times a Record was aggregated by checking the number on the very right in **Aggregates** section:

 ![Aggregates](images/web_aggregates.png)